jonafrank/memcached-manager/README.md

 # memcached-manager
 Another Memcached Manager for php.

+## Features
+* Istantantiate Memcached with a prefix for the app.
-* Allow delete keys by prefix.
+* Delete keys by prefix.
-* Allow delete keys by pattern.
+* Dlete keys by pattern.